codereached/openstack-compute-api/README.md

 A server group is a user-defined collection of servers that provides defaults for servers launched in the group.

+A server group has a required *name* and an optional *description*, both string values.
+The name attribute is "slugified" on creation and can be used to retrieve the server group by an easy-to-remember name instead of a UUID (see below for the `GET /projects/{project}/server_groups/{slug}` call signature.

+The *defaults* attribute is a dictionary of attributes that are used as default values when launching servers in the group.
+Possible keys in the defaults dictionary include:

+ - `defaults.template_id` (string, UUID) ...
+The UUID of the server template to use as a default when launching servers in this group.
+ - `defaults.type_id` (string, UUID) ...
+The UUID of the server type to use by default when launching servers in this group.
+ - `defaults.hostname_pattern` (string, regex) ...
+A regex expression that may be used to define hostnames for multiple servers launched in this group.
+The `%(rand_name)d` symbol is interpolated as a random number.
+You can limit the number of digits by specifying a length, like so: `%(rand_num)5d`.

 + Model (application/hal+json)